Suboxone for Opioid Addiction Treatment

 What Is Suboxone?

-The 2 active ingredients contained in Suboxone are:
+The 2 active ingredients contained in Suboxone are:4,5

-- , which is a partial opioid agonist, meaning it binds to opioid receptors without producing the full effects.
-Partial opioid agonists such as buprenorphine produce a “ceiling effect”, meaning buprenorphine will produce a certain degree of euphoria and pain relief, as well as decreasing withdrawal symptoms, urges and cravings, but these effects will wear off and not have an effect at higher doses.
-This means the risk of respiratory depression, sedation, and overdose is much lower compared to “full” opioids such as heroin or morphine.4
+• , which is a partial opioid agonist, meaning it binds to opioid receptors without producing the full effects.
+Partial opioid agonists such as buprenorphine produce a “ceiling effect”, meaning buprenorphine will produce a certain degree of euphoria and pain relief, as well as decreasing urges and cravings, but these effects will wear off and not have an effect at higher doses.
+This means the risk of respiratory depression, sedation, and overdose is much lower compared to “full” opioids such as heroin or morphine.

-- Naloxone is an opioid antagonist, and therefore it fully blocks the effects of opioids in the brain and as a result, discourages misuse by stimulating withdrawal in people if they were to misuse Suboxone (dissolve and inject the medication).5
+• Naloxone is an opioid antagonist, and therefore it fully blocks the effects of opioids in the brain and as a result, discourages misuse by stimulating withdrawal in people if they were to misuse Suboxone (dissolve and inject the medication).

 Using Suboxone to Treat Opioid Addiction

-If a doctor determines that Suboxone is safe and appropriate for a patient, it will be administered after withdrawal symptoms begin.5
+If a doctor concludes that Suboxone is both safe and suitable for a patient, it may be used as an induction agent to help stabilize the individual during withdrawal.5

 Suboxone is initially taken once a day, but this may change to once every other day as someone progresses in recovery.5